brainstormforce/wp-spectra/README.md

 ## Credits ##

 Our external packages use [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.
 While [Slick](https://github.com/akiran/react-slick), [Lottie](https://github.com/chenqingspring/react-lottie) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.
+Additionally, we incorporate [React beautiful dnd](https://github.com/atlassian/react-beautiful-dnd) licensed under the Apache License, Version 2.0.

 ## Changelog ##

 ### x.x.x ###
+* Improvement: Quick Action Bar - Easily rearrange blocks in the Quick Action Bar for a personalized workflow.
 * Improvement: Infobox - Added a control to set alt attribute to the Image.
+* Improvement: Asset Generation - Regenerating post assets on current post update to avoid any conflicts with the cached version.

 ### 2.13.3 - Wednesday, 22nd May 2024 ###
 * Feature: Post Grid - Introduced new left and right post layouts.